obitastico/ZipToPdfConverter/README.md

 ## Who to use?

+### Requirements
+You need to have the Word and PowerPoint Interop assembly.

+### Installation
 Person looked at, dm me, the rest:

 1. Build the Project with VS or Rider idc
 2. Get the path of your executable